Cognitive Function and Ageing: Exploring Longevity’s Impact on the Mind

 Key Takeaways

-• Cognitive decline is a natural part of the ageing process, with memory, attention, and reasoning abilities being particularly susceptible to decline.
+• is a natural part of the ageing process, with memory, attention, and reasoning abilities being particularly susceptible to decline.

 • Lifestyle factors such as regular physical exercise, a healthy diet, mentally stimulating activities, and social engagement play a significant role in maintaining cognitive function in older adults.